love-and-coffee-archive/near-challenge-11/README.md

-This tutorial goes through Smart Contract I made for NEAR Challenge #7.
-See list below of features we will be going through.
+# Tic Tac Toe
+## Step by Step Guide on building a game on NEAR blockchain

+This step by step guide will go through making Tic Tac Toe game on NEAR blockchain with web interface!

+You can try it out right now - https://martintale.github.io/near-challenge-11/

 # Features

-**Candidates**

--   Add Candidate
--   Add Candidate - Trump Mode
--   Add Candidate - Hitler Mode
--   Ask Cat to Revive Candidate
--   Remove Candidate
--   View Candidates

-**Votes**

--   Vote
--   Vote - 360 No Scope Mode
--   Remove Your Vote
--   View Votes

-**Election**

--   Get Leading Candidate
--   Start New Election

-**Utility**

--   View Logs
+-   Playable Game
+-   Storing, updating and viewing game state from NEAR blockchain
+-   Web <-> NEAR blockchain interactions

 # Setup

-1. Follow NEAR Hackaton guide to setup environment - https://docs.near.org/docs/develop/basics/hackathon-startup-guide
+1. Follow NEAR Hackaton guide to setup development environment - https://docs.near.org/docs/develop/basics/hackathon-startup-guide
 2. Clone or download this repository
 3. Update `CONTRACT_NAME` in `src\config.js` with your NEAR account
 4. Install dependencies with the command below